 A power law can be written as:

-where \( P(A) \) is the probability of observing a node (e.g., a content creator) with attention \( A \) (such as clicks, views, or follows) greater than or equal to a certain threshold (the cumulative distribution function, CDF), and the exponent \(\alpha\) characterizes the degree of inequality in how attention is distributed across the network.
+where \( P(A) \) is the probability of observing a node (e.g., a content creator) with attention \( A \) (such as clicks, views, or follows), and the exponent \(\alpha\) characterizes the degree of inequality in how attention is distributed across the network.

-Power law distributions appear in many domains \parencite{gabaix2009power}, often driven by underlying self-reinforcing processes.
-One such process is captured by the model introduced by \textcite{barabasi1999emergence}, which effectively illustrates how compounding algorithmic advantage can emerge in social and digital networks.
-In online platforms, a small number of creators can accumulate disproportionate attention over time, aided by algorithms that recommend popular or trending content more aggressively.

-The foundational mechanism is akin to a reinforced P\'olya urn model, adapted here to the digital attention landscape.
-As a network of creators and consumers grows, new attention events -- new views, clicks, or follows -- do not occur uniformly at random.
-Instead, they tend to cluster around creators who already have substantial visibility.
-This reinforces the popularity of a few, resulting in a `rich-get-richer' dynamic commonly observed on platforms governed by algorithmic curation and recommendation \parencite{barabasi2005origin, jackson2008social, gabaix2009power, vidal2011interactome, easley2010networks, barabasi2011network, barbosa2018human}.
+Power law distributions appear in many domains \parencite{gabaix2009power}, often driven by self-reinforcing processes.
+One such process is captured by the model of \textcite{barabasi1999emergence}, which illustrates how compounding algorithmic advantage emerges in social and digital networks.
+The foundational mechanism resembles a reinforced P\'olya urn model \parencite{chung2003generalizations, chung2006concentration}, where the probability of adding a ball of a certain color increases with the number already in the urn.
+In the digital realm, each new click or view is more likely to go to creators who already have substantial visibility, resulting in a `rich-get-richer' dynamic commonly observed on platforms governed by algorithmic curation \parencite{barabasi2005origin, jackson2008social, gabaix2009power, vidal2011interactome, easley2010networks, barabasi2011network, barbosa2018human}.

-To model this, we introduce a parameter \(\gamma\) that balances between random attention allocation (exploration) and attention guided by existing popularity (exploitation):
+To model this, we introduce a parameter \(\gamma\) that governs the balance between random algorithmic attention allocation (exploration) and attention guided by existing popularity (exploitation):

-\begin{itemize} \item With probability \(\gamma\), an attention event (e.g., a new user's click, view, or follow) is directed to a creator chosen uniformly at random, independent of current popularity. \item With probability \(1 - \gamma\), the likelihood of directing attention to a particular creator is proportional to that creator’s existing level of attention. \end{itemize}
+\begin{itemize} \item With probability \(\gamma\), an attention event (e.g., a new user's click, view, or follow) is directed to a creator chosen uniformly at random. \item With probability \(1 - \gamma\), attention is directed proportionally to a creator's existing attention level. \end{itemize}